“Out beyond ideas of wrongdoing and rightdoing, there is a field. I’ll meet you there.”– Rumi.

 Arable Farming in the East vs Livestock farming in the West

-“But, over the last decade or so, I’ve noticed more farmers in the East are practicing increasingly regenerative techniques and bringing more herbal lays and green manures into their farming, partly as a way to get rid of blackgrass [a weed that can’t be controlled with herbicides] and build soil organic matter,” says Bee.
+“But, over the last decade or so, I’ve noticed more farmers in the East are practising increasingly regenerative techniques and bringing more herbal lays and green manures into their farming, partly as a way to get rid of blackgrass [a weed that can’t be controlled with herbicides] and build soil organic matter,” says Bee.

 However, Tolly only accepts that argument to a certain extent: